Mitsurai-Studio/NOMAD3D/README.md

 # Introduction

-What if we could create a 3D printer that rivals Bambu Lab—not just in performance but in accessibility, openness, and innovation?
+What if we could create a 3D printer that rivals companies, like Bambu Lab—not just in performance but in accessibility, openness, and innovation?
 To achieve this, we need to go beyond just developing hardware.
 We must rethink the entire user experience, ensuring that our printer is not only powerful but also intuitive, reliable, and customizable.

 This means: